 Editor’s Note: The section provides solutions to the required functions identified in the previous section.

-8.1 Solution: Key Issue x – dataLicenseMgt resource
+8.1 Solution: Key Issue x – Dedicated resource for data license

 Editor’s Note: Each Solution section references one or more key issues identified in the previous section.
 A proposed solution needs to describe how the associated key issue(s) can be resolved.

+There exist multiple ways to support data license management.
+This solution provides a case where a sophisticated management mechanism is required to manage various information related to data license management.
+For example, when a dataset is published, a license should be applied to the dataset.
+A license is composed of various information that acts as the owner’s official permission for others to use or own something.
+For example, others need to know exactly how they can use the shared or available dataset.
+Even the systems do not provide a means to control data, the information included in the license scheme is useful for others when they need to use the dataset.

+Therefore, a solution described in this section introduces a new resource to hold the information required to describe a license scheme.

+The first thing is to know what kinds of information is needed to describe a license scheme.
 As described in Section 7.1 Key issue 1, data license management requires various information to support proper license management.
-Such information can be modeled as a resource called [dataLicenseMgt].
-Resources that need to be managed under a specific license scheme have to be associated with a [dataLicenseMgt] resource implementing the specific license scheme.
+Such information can be modeled as a resource called <dataLicenseMgt>.
+Resources that need to be managed under a specific license scheme have to be associated with a <dataLicenseMgt> resource implementing the specific license scheme.

-The [dataLicenseMgt] resource is used to store consent purposes and relevant information.
+The <dataLicenseMgt> resource is used to store consent purposes and relevant information.

-Figure 9.2.1-2: Structure of [dataLicenseMgt] resource
+Figure 9.2.1-2: Structure of <dataLicenseMgt> resource

-The [dataLicenseMgt] resource shall contain the attributes specified in the table below.
+The <dataLicenseMgt> resource shall contain the attributes specified in the table below.

-Table 9.2.1-1: Attributes of [dataLicenseMgt] resource
+Table 9.2.1-1: Attributes of <dataLicenseMgt> resource